matason/symfony-certification/certification.md

 and a symfony.lock, which lives in the project root directory keeps track of the Symfony Flex recipes that have been installed.

-Flex recipes can be inspected at https://flex.symfony.com/
+~~Flex recipes can be inspected at https://flex.symfony.com/~~

+The [flex.symfony.com site was decommissioned in October, 2021](https://symfony.com/blog/symfony-flex-is-going-serverless).
+GitHub Actions are now used to generate static Symfony Flex recipes which are hosted at https://github.com/symfony/recipes/

 [Upgrading existing project to use Symfony Flex](https://symfony.com/doc/5.0/setup/flex.html)